RickyLoader/PlexGap/README.md

 ### Find missing sequels

-The application will go through all items which belong to a collection and query the TMDB API with the collection id (if it has not done so already for a previous item).
+The application will go through all movies which belong to a collection and query the TMDB API to find the other movies in these collections and compare them to the Plex library.

-This will provide a list of items which belong to the collection.

-As items belonging to the same collection are found, they are marked as seen in this list.

-This process does not take long as only one API call is made per collection.

 Upon checking all movies, you will be prompted with a link to follow: